About

 Where things stand.

 • On-chain corporate governance is operational for US tokenized equities.
 Broadridge's expanded governance platform, live on Avalanche, enables proxy voting for tokenized shares of US public companies; Galaxy's adoption establishes the first production instance .
-This raises immediate questions about record-date mechanics, beneficial ownership identification, and SEC proxy rule compliance in a tokenized context.
+Record-date mechanics, beneficial ownership identification, and SEC proxy rule compliance in a tokenized context remain unaddressed by SEC guidance.

 • Swiss DLT Act infrastructure is generating live settlement activity.
-The Crypto Finance / AMINA / Incore settlement on Google Cloud's Universal Ledger is a production transaction — not a pilot — under Switzerland's existing DLT Act framework, which provides legal certainty for tokenized securities that most other jurisdictions have not yet replicated .
+The Crypto Finance / AMINA / Incore settlement on Google Cloud's Universal Ledger is a production transaction under Switzerland's DLT Act framework, which provides legal certainty for tokenized securities that most other jurisdictions have not yet replicated .

 Latest developments.